schnavy/dauerwelle-screen-server/CHEATSHEET.md

 ```
 Password: `david`

-Attach to the running session:
+Attach to the running session (see what is happening):
 ```
 tmux -S /tmp/dauerwelle.sock attach -t dauerwelle
 ```